 Handlebar palsy is usually common with long-distance cyclists.
-The ulnar nerve in the wrist is compressed caused by a prolonged period of direct pressure placed on the nerve especially the weight of the upper body resting on the handlebar during cycling.
+Generally, the ulnar nerve in the wrist is compressed caused by a prolonged period of direct pressure placed on the nerve especially the weight of the upper body resting on the handlebar during cycling.
 It causes inflammation and irritation of the nerve caused by shock and vibration placed on the arms during cycling.
 This condition usually common in off-road and mountain biking.

 - Compression of the ulnar nerve due to improper positioning of the wrist on the handlebars.